yinwang0/rubysonar/README.md

 #### License (GPLv3)

-PySonar - a type inferencer and indexer for Python
+RubySonar - a type inferencer and indexer for Python

 Copyright (c) 2013-2014 Yin Wang